vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-only.md

 There's a problem though.
 The locator started, but it says that it was unable to connect.

 Once the security manager is included to start the cluster, it is immediately used to authenticate the user.
-To continue you must now connect to the cluster (in `gfsh`) using the username and password defined in the `BasicSecurityManager` class.
+To continue, you must now connect to the cluster (in `gfsh`) using the username and password defined in the `BasicSecurityManager` class.

 In `gfsh`, the command would look similar to the following: